george0st/qgate-model/docs/rules.md

 This is a basic look at several roles (not completed list) applied to generated data.
 You can see full detail in source code, see the folder `generator` in this GIT project.

+## Name convention

+ - Not to use '-' in feature/entity names (use '_' instead of that)
+   - Note: it supports compatibility between Python and SQL
+ - Not to use
 ## 01. Basic-party

  - **party-establishment**: between generated data minus 15-100 years